bookofproofs/bookofproofs.github.io/_sources/history/19th-century/nightingale.md

 * Florence Nightingale deeply believed that her work had been her calling from God.
 * In 1874 she became an honorary member of the American Statistical Association and in 1883 Queen Victoria awarded Nightingale the Royal Red Cross for her work.
 * Nightingale died on 13 August 1910 aged 90.
-* Nightingale never married, although this was not from lack of opportunity.
 * The Crimean Monument, erected in 1915 in Waterloo Place, London, was done so in honour of the contribution Florence Nightingale had made to this war and the health of the army.

 Born 12 May 1820, Florence (now Italy).
 Died 13 August 1910, East Wellow, England.